renatawong/renatawong/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in quantum information, AI applications in healthcare, and many other things
+- 🔭 I work in quantum information, and AI applications in biomedicine.
+I lead the Quantum AI Biomedical Research Lab @ Chang Gung University: https://renatawong.github.io.
 - 🌱 I’m currently learning Spanish
 - 📫 How to reach me: renata.wong@cgu.edu.tw.
-See also my lab website: https://renatawong.github.io.

 <!--
 **renatawong/renatawong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.